JoshDoody/joshdoody.github.io/_posts/2016-08-26-what-to-bring-to-a-job-interview.md

 ## <a name="in-person"></a>In-person interviews

-Here's a checklist to make sure you're prepared for your in-person interviews:
+Here's an interview checklist to make sure you're prepared for your in-person interviews:

 <ul class="checkbox-list">
   <li class="checkbox-list__item">Be 15 minutes early</li>